What it’s like to watch Tom Hooper’s ‘Cats’ as the world’s biggest ‘Cats’ superfan

 As a result, the frenetic chorus numbers feel more numbing than exhilarating, even when the music soars.
 Adding to the problem is the sound mixing, which has made the words to some of the musical’s biggest crowd-pleasers (such as the fizzy solo from the Jagger-esque Rum Tum Tugger) unintelligible.

 Maybe children are now so inundated with entertainment options and so accustomed to visual effects that they need to see this kind of action to be properly wowed.
 But I have my doubts.
-My kids gasped when they saw Mr. Mistoffelees execute a series of perfect toe-touch jumps onstage in 2016, an act of astonishing athleticism.
+My kids gasped when they saw Mr. Mistoffelees execute a series of perfect toe-touch jumps onstage in the revival, an act of astonishing athleticism.
 (Hooper’s Mistoffelees, meanwhile, appears to jump right into the rafters with little effort.)

 Indeed, the best moments of Hooper’s Cats are when the movement stops and the actors, fur be damned, seem most human: Jennifer Hudson’s sobbing Grizabella belting out “Memory”; Judi Dench’s regal Old Deuteronomy offering Jellicle benedictions; newcomer Laurie Davidson’s timid Mr. Mistoffelees finding his magical mojo.